 Marcus Aurelius Had No Intention Of Returning Rome To A Republic

-The film holds up Marcus Aurelius as a virtuous, model Emperor.
-That judgment is underscored by the fact that he wants to return Rome to a republic, something it hadn't been since at least 27 BC.
-Though it is true that Marcus Aurelius craved a simpler life, there is absolutely no evidence that Marcus Aurelius intended to reinstate a republic.
+The film upholds Marcus Aurelius as a virtuous, model Emperor.
+That judgment is underscored by the fact that he wishes to return Rome to a republic, something the city hadn't been since at least 27 BC.
+Though it is true that Marcus Aurelius craved a simpler life, there is absolutely no evidence that he intended to reinstate a republic.

-In fact, his quest for territory in the Germanic lands cultivated his public image as a warrior-emperor, and he was perhaps more of an imperialist than his son, who ended his father's expensive northern campaigns.
-In addition, behaviors like grooming his son to become Emperor points to the fact that he did not have any intention of restoring a republic.
-The film is thus misleading in its depiction of Marcus Aurelius' political intentions.
+In fact, his quest for territory in the Germanic lands cultivated his public image as a warrior-emperor, and he was perhaps even more of an imperialist than his son, who ended his father's expensive northern campaigns.
+In addition, Aurelius training his son to become succeed him as Emperor points to his lack of intention to restore the republic.